Ultralight Backpacking Food List: A High Calorie, Lightweight Plan

 There are two things I can’t stand, within the context of this article, when I’m on a backpacking trip: being hungry and returning home with food left over.
-A good backpacking meal plan can solve both.
+Having a good backpacking meal plan can solve both.

-The first one probably sounds pretty straightforward.
+The first problem probably sounds pretty straightforward.
 Being hungry sucks.
 Everyone knows and understands that.
-But when you’re hiking, hunger can actually slow you down.
+But when you’re hiking, hunger can slow you down.

 Food is fuel for your body, just like gas is for a car.
 Without fuel, you can’t get very far.
-Runners know this all too well.
-If you’re expending a lot of energy, you need to replace it to keep going.
+Any long-distance runner will tell you that if you’re expending a lot of energy, you must replace it to keep going.

-Returning home from a backpacking trip with extra food means that you’ve been carrying around more food than you needed on your trip.
-Extra weight in your pack means extra work on your hike, and who wants to work harder than they need to?
+Returning home from a backpacking trip with extra food means you’ve been carrying more food around than you needed on your journey.
+Carrying extra weight in your pack means a tougher hike, and who wants to work harder than is necessary?
 Not this guy.

 An ultralight backpacking stove cooking a meal in a small pot.